Mechanized Assault & Exploration

-M.A.X.: Mechanized Assault & Exploration is a 1996 hybrid real-time/turn-based strategy video game for PC (MS-DOS, Windows) developed and published by Interplay Productions.
-The goal is to colonize newly-discovered planets, controlling the resources found there, and defend the colony against other rival factions.
+M.A.X.: Mechanized Assault & Exploration is a hybrid real-time/turn-based strategy video game developed and published by Interplay Productions.
+The MS-DOS version was released in 1994, and a Windows conversion came much later, in 2017.
+The goal is to colonize newly discovered planets, controlling the resources found there, and defend the colony against other rival factions.

 Reception

 According to Interplay, global sales of M.A.X. surpassed 150,000 copies by June 1998.

 M.A.X. was met with overwhelmingly positive reviews.
 Writing for Computer Gaming World, Patrick C. Miller called it "an uncommonly high quality game with excellent gameplay; challenging artificial intelligence; and considerable depth, variety, and replay value."
 Next Generation similarly described it as "a sophisticated, challenging, and enjoyable strategy game with a great deal of replayability", while Kevin Mical of GameSpot deemed it superior to the critically acclaimed Command & Conquer.

 Critics widely praised the game's large number of gameplay modes and options to play with, huge variety of military units, and sound effects.
 Most were also pleased with the choice of real-time or turn-based play, though Miller added that he found the single-player campaign frustratingly difficult in real-time mode, since the AI can make decisions and perform actions faster than humanly possible.
 A more common subject of criticism was the instruction manual, which some reviewers stated is disorganized and omits key gameplay concepts.
 However, reviews generally commented that the training missions are well-designed and do a great deal to overcome the difficulty of learning the game.

 M.A.X. was a runner-up for Computer Game Entertainments 1996 "Best Strategy Game" prize, which ultimately went to Civilization II.
 The editors called M.A.X. "a fantastic science fiction exploration and conquest game that demonstrated anew how completely satisfying a turn-based strategy game could be in a decided shift towards real-time strategy gaming."
 It was also nominated as Computer Games Strategy Pluss 1996 real-time strategy game of the year, although it lost to Command & Conquer: Red Alert.